 Experiencing forbidden things, such as local food, was fun.
 My roommate, Ralph from Germany (center) and Marie from Toronto (right) helped me to “break” the rules…

-Escaping from an organized tour for two days was like breathing again, especially if my travel partners were Mizuki and Yuka from Japan!
+Escaping from an organized tour in India for two days was like breathing again, especially if my travel partners were Mizuki and Yuka from Japan!

 In Chiang Mai was Heidi, a Chinese professional going nowhere, same like me.
 So a “cloudy” day, suddenly became a “sunny” day!
 We even tried “fish massage”!